Koltsovo International Airport

 Koltsovo International Airport (Аэропорт Кольцово) (IATA: SVX, ICAO: USSS) is the international airport serving Yekaterinburg, Russia, located 16 km (10 mi) southeast of the city.
 Being the largest airport in Sverdlovsk Oblast, Koltsovo also serves nearby towns such as Aramil, Sysert, and Polevskoy.
-In general, the airport is responsible for serving approximately 4,290,000 people.
+In general, the airport is responsible for serving approximately 4,290,000 people yearly.
+As of 2024 it is the 7th busiest airport in Russia as well as the 10th busiest in the Post-Soviet states.
 The airport is a hub for Ural Airlines, RusLine and Aviacon Zitotrans.
 Due to its location in the center of Russia, Yekaterinburg's airport is included in the "Priority Airports" list of Russia's Federal Air Transport Agency (Rosaviatsia).

 Description

 Koltsovo was first used as a civil airport on July 10, 1943.